-The current strategy (2018-2020) sets out a number of key Procurement themes and will be supported by the ongoing review and implementation of Procurement best practice.
-The Strategy is structured to support effective Procurement across NES to ensure that NES uses Procurement strategically to deliver its Vision, contribute to the national outcomes we support and underpin key business objectives.
+The strategy sets out a number of key Procurement themes and will be supported by the ongoing review and implementation of Procurement best practice.
+The Strategy is structured to support effective Procurement across NES to ensure that NES uses Procurement strategically to deliver its vision of 'A skilled and sustainable workforce for a healthier Scotland.', contribute to the national outcomes we support and underpin key business objectives.
 The Strategy will allow NES to respond to the changing public-sector Procurement environment whilst encouraging continual improvement and innovation.